Recital: Sunday, June 2, 3:40 p.m.

 Chopin’s Rondo in E-flat Major, op.
 16, is a major work of some length that requires careful pacing so as to not encourage the listener to accept an ending before it arrives.
 Gillham did a fine job of keeping the piece chugging along at a pleasant clip, never allowing all of the passage work to sound extraneous, as if it wasn’t part of the music.
 He did this by connecting everything in flowing phrases and shaping them with a great dynamic range.
 One example of a noticeable detail was a passage where the melody is the first note of sets of triplets.
 He accented the first note, slightly, and then backed off on the other two.
 In this way, he accompanied himself not only in the left hand, but in the right hand as well.

 He followed this with three selections from Debussy’s Études, Book Two.
 These are technically challenging pieces; Debussy himself said they were meant to be formidable.
 Gillham played them without obvious strain and with impeccable virtuosity.
 In the étude Pour les degrés chromatiques (“chromatic scales”), he kept the running scales under other materials when needed and then brought them to the forefront when it was time for them to flash up and down the keyboard.
-In Pour les arpèges composes (“for arpeggios”), Gillham was able to summon Debussy’s less pedagogical style, since arpeggios play such an important part.
+In Pour les arpèges composes (“for arpeggios”), Gillham was able to summon Debussy’s less pedagogical style, in which arpeggios play such an important part.
 In the Étude Pour les accords (“chords”), Gillham zoomed up and down the keyboard with incredibly fast parallel triads.
 It was all quite impressive, as much so as any of the Liszt pieces that are purposely programmed to demonstrate such agility.

 Brahms’ Variations and Fugue on a Theme by Handel, op.
 24, ended his program.
 He played the initial fugue in true Baroque fashion, but after that, it was Brahms all the way.
 Gillham showed an affinity for the German master’s style and his ability to play with fullness instead of loudness was especially welcome.
 Each of the variations is different, by definition, but Gillham was able to connect them so that the piece didn’t seem as sectional as it might have been in different hands.
 He started the big fugue in the substantial last section with more volume than was indicated, but he brought the dynamic level down shortly thereafter.
 Perhaps this forthright beginning was a good idea because it set the subject in our minds.
 He continued to bring it out in a noticeable way, without pounding it out as so often happens.